Penis creams do not work. There have been no clinical trials on their use. Save your money!

 Although osmosis is a well-known biological process, it's difficult to tell whether or not that absorption through a particular area in your body, such as your penis, will have any effect on that area vs. just being absorbed generally.

-With that being said, it’s common to rub arnica oil into certain parts of your body with the aim of relieving aches and pains, so it’s possible that this will have a similar ability to increase blood flow.
+With that being said, it's common to rub arnica oil into certain parts of your body with the aim of relieving aches and pains.

 By this logic, you could have a nice candle, diffuser in your room or even some sensual lubrication and achieve the same result.

-Lastly, and probably the most plausible of the ways that these creams work is that, if your partner helps apply it, it will result in arousal.
+Lastly, and probably the most plausible of the ways that these creams work is that, if your partner helps apply it, it will result in arousal (and also an erection).